Catherine Sheffield, Duchess of Buckingham and Normanby: Early life and title

 She was born in ca. 1681, the daughter of James Stuart, Duke of York, later King James II, by his mistress Catherine Sedley, Countess of Dorchester, who had worked for Mary of Modena.
 She had two full-siblings, James and Charles Darnley, who both died young.
 James appears to have acknowledged his paternity at once, and by letters patent she was conferred the title “Lady” and the surname “Darnley” with reference to her father's ancestor, Lord Darnley.
 In her marriage licence from the Dean of Westminster, she was styled "the Rt.
 Hon.
 Lady Catherine Darnley".

 There was nevertheless some doubt about her paternity, as Catherine Sedley was thought to have other lovers.
 By royal warrant, Lady Catherine Darnley was given the status of a duke's daughter in the order of precedence.
 Her arms granted by James II are incorporated today in those of the Marquess of Normanby, indicating that King James accepted her as his natural child.

 She was said to have inherited her mother’s quick temper, and Horace Walpole later described her as “more mad with pride than any mercer’s wife in Bedlam”.
 Her mother once attempted to humble her by claiming that her real father was Colonel James Graham of Levens Hall, to whose legitimate daughter, Catherine, Countess of Berkshire (wife of the 4th Earl of Berkshire), she was alleged to bear a striking resemblance.
-Colonel Graham was the Keeper of the Privy Purse to the Duke of York, and was apparantly known to be "very intimate with Mrs. Sedley".
+Colonel Graham was the Keeper of the Privy Purse to the Duke of York and was apparently known to be "very intimate with Mrs. Sedley".
 Walpole adds that Graham himself, observing the likeness between the two women, is said to have remarked that “kings are great men, they make free with whom they please; all I can say is that I am sure the same man begot these two women”.

 In 1691, William III granted the Countess of Dorchester a pension of £1,500 a year; a receipt dated 27 May 1691 records payment of £400 as one quarter’s allowance for her daughter Katherine Darnley.